awslabs/amazon-qldb-driver-dotnet/README.md

 ### See Also

+1. Using the Amazon QLDB Driver for .NET — The best way to get familiar with the Amazon QLDB Driver for .NET is to read [Getting Started with the Amazon QLDB Driver](https://docs.aws.amazon.com/qldb/latest/developerguide/getting-started.dotnet.html) in the [Amazon QLDB Developer Guide](https://docs.aws.amazon.com/qldb/latest/developerguide/what-is.html).
 1. QLDB .NET Driver accepts and returns [Amazon ION](http://amzn.github.io/ion-docs/) Documents.
 Amazon Ion is a richly-typed, self-describing, hierarchical data serialization format offering interchangeable binary and text representations.
 For more information read the [ION docs](http://amzn.github.io/ion-docs/docs.html).
-2. [Amazon ION Cookbook](http://amzn.github.io/ion-docs/guides/cookbook.html): This cookbook provides code samples for some simple Amazon Ion use cases.
+1. [Amazon ION Cookbook](http://amzn.github.io/ion-docs/guides/cookbook.html): This cookbook provides code samples for some simple Amazon Ion use cases.
-3. Amazon QLDB supports the [PartiQL](https://partiql.org/) query language.
+1. Amazon QLDB supports the [PartiQL](https://partiql.org/) query language.
 PartiQL provides SQL-compatible query access across multiple data stores containing structured data, semistructured data, and nested data.
 For more information read the [PartiQL docs](https://partiql.org/docs.html).
-4. Refer the section [Common Errors while using the Amazon QLDB Drivers](https://docs.aws.amazon.com/qldb/latest/developerguide/driver-errors.html) which describes runtime errors that can be thrown by the Amazon QLDB Driver when calling the qldb-session APIs.
+1. Refer the section [Common Errors while using the Amazon QLDB Drivers](https://docs.aws.amazon.com/qldb/latest/developerguide/driver-errors.html) which describes runtime errors that can be thrown by the Amazon QLDB Driver when calling the qldb-session APIs.

 ## Development